guilhermejansen/Typebot-Whatsapp-API-SaaS/README.md

 ### 🌟 About

-We offer a robust solution for integrating TypeBot with the WhatsApp API!
+We offer a robust solution for integrating TypeBot with both the official and unofficial WhatsApp APIs!
 Automate your conversations and reach your customers directly on the world's most popular messaging app.

 ### 🛠️ Features

 - 🤖 Seamless integration with TypeBot
-- 📲 Use of the official WhatsApp API
+- 📲 Use of both the official and unofficial WhatsApp APIs
 - 📈 Data analytics and reporting
 - 🛡️ Enterprise-level security
+- 🎨 Flexibility for customization

 ### 💰 Special Offer